-The information collection referred to in this NTL is intended to provide clarification, description, or interpretation of requirements contained in 30 CFR 250, Subpart E, Oil and Gas Well-Completion Operations.
-The Office of Management and Budget (OMB) has approved the information collection requirements in these regulations under OMB Control Number 1010-0067.
-This NTL does not impose additional information collection requirements subject to the Paperwork Reduction Act of 1995.
+The information collection referred to in this NTL is intended to provide clarification, description, or interpretation of requirements contained in 30 CFR 250, Subpart A, General, and Subpart E, Oil and Gas Well-Completion Operations.
+The Office of Management and Budget (OMB) has approved the information collection requirements in these regulations under OMB Control Numbers 1010-0114 and 1010-0067, respectively.
+This NTL does not impose any additional information collection requirements subject to the Paperwork Reduction Act of 1995.